bmoglu/bmoglu/README.md

 ---

-### 🎯 About
+### 🎯 What I do

-Senior game developer based in Istanbul, focused on Unity & C#.
-I own game architecture, performance optimization, and LiveOps end-to-end for live mobile titles — from data-driven gameplay systems to CI/CD pipelines and production incident response.
+I'm based in Istanbul and work in Unity & C#.
+I own the parts of a mobile game that decide whether it survives after launch — architecture, performance, and the LiveOps loop — on titles that stay in the store and keep getting updated.

-- 🏗️ Data-driven architecture with ScriptableObjects, dependency injection (Zenject/Extenject), and decoupled event/service layers
-- ⚙️ Performance work that has cut GC allocations by ~40% and app load time by ~50%
-- 🚀 Owned CI/CD (Fastlane, TeamCity) and LiveOps tooling (Firebase Remote Config) for live titles at 99.8%+ crash-free sessions
+- **Architecture** — data-driven gameplay with ScriptableObjects and DI (Zenject/Extenject), decoupled event and service layers, so a new feature doesn't reopen the last one
+- **Performance** — profiling-first: allocation-free hot paths, pooling, atlas and Addressables budgets, startup work moved off the critical path
+- **LiveOps** — remote-configured balancing, staged rollouts and A/B tests; crash triage that turns a spike into a same-day hotfix
+- **Release** — Fastlane + TeamCity pipelines, reproducible builds, TestFlight and Play tracks

+Outside Unity I build and ship my own iOS apps in SwiftUI, which is where most of my product, App Store and design work happens.

 ### 🛠️ Stack

-**Game Development**
+**Games**

 ![Unity](https://img.shields.io/badge/Unity-000000?style=flat&logo=unity&logoColor=white)
 ![C#](https://img.shields.io/badge/C%23-239120?style=flat&logo=csharp&logoColor=white)